jschauma/ipcbuf/README.md

      In addition, ipcbuf tries to report the size of the IPC buffer as best as it is exposed to the user.

+EXIT STATUS
+     The ipcbuf utility exits 0 on success, and >0 if an error occurs.

 EXAMPLES
      The following examples illustrate common usage of this tool.